udexon/Multiweb/Python_Selenium_Forth_MWDC.md

 2. An ID-less Payment System &mdash; PhosPay

-3. "Earn Money As You Learn" (EMYL) Tutorial Series, where trainers and trainees may earn online tips as little as USD1 using PhosPay
+3. "Earn Money As You Learn" (EMYL) Tutorial Series, where trainers and trainees may earn online tips as little as USD1 using PhosPay;

-4. A Multiweb Instagram Ranking Database &mdash; Collecting Instagram data via crowd source user contribution
+4. A Multiweb Instagram Ranking Database &mdash; Collecting Instagram data via crowd source user contribution;

 5. Social Media Online Tipping (e.g. Instagram, YouTube) etc. using PhosPay

+6. A Universal Uncensorable Super Social Media &mdash; based on PhosGraph Multiweb

 The following is a series of tutorial articles on how we can incrementally develop the modules above using Phoscript, starting from scratch: